 The Company manages interest rate and credit spread risk through risk management and investment policies which are updated periodically.
 To properly manage the interest rate and credit spread risk and fund availability, the Company maintains an asset portfolio that closely replicates its liabilities until they expire as well as their risk profiles.
 Assets are chosen based on amount, cash flow and return in order to correspond to the characteristics of the replicated liabilities.
 The Company also uses derivative financial instruments as complementary management tools.
 The accounting policies for derivative financial instruments used for replication correspond to those used for the underlying items.
 Therefore, any change in the fair value of assets held for replication purposes will have an impact on the financial position of the Company and on its ability to honour its obligations.
 This impact will be partly offset by a variation of the replicated liabilities, based on their own characteristics.
+The Company's insurance contract liabilities (assets) primarily encompass insurance products and annuities which are very long-term commitments.
 The Company favours an investment strategy that aims to achieve a balance between optimizing after-tax return and capital protection since it is impossible to apply a complete replication strategy due to a lack of availability of fixed income securities for such maturities.
 Residual interest rate risk is consistent with internal risk management and investment policies.